I'd been too late.

 "I'm not gay, how many times do I have to tell people!"

-"Could have fooled me."
+"Could've fooled me."
 His words reminded me of Sai.
 He'd said exactly the same thing outside the school gates.
 For a moment I wondered where he could be, and if I should have called the police.
 Someone.
 Anyone.
 Then I had an idea.
 He had friends.
 Well, acquaintances.
 Perhaps one of them would know something.
 Maybe he was in trouble with money, or drugs, or anything.
-I wouldn't put it past Sai to be someone on the wrong side of the wrong people.
-I'd ask Kiba and I'd go back to that place where I first met Sai and see if anyone knew him properly there.
+I wouldn't put it past Sai to be someone getting themselves on the wrong side of the wrong people.
 "You okay?"

 "Huh?
 Yeah, sorry.
 Zoned out again."